 - Dip a toothpick into a tiny bit of violet gel color and add to the buttercream and mix.

-- Add a few drops of white gel color and mix.
+- Add a few drops of white gel color and mix. (optional for extra brightness)

 - Whipping the butter extensively helps lighten the butter to start.

-- Make sure you use a clear flavoring to help achieve a whiter buttercream.
+- Make sure you use clear flavoring to help achieve a whiter buttercream.
 Colored flavorings won’t ruin the buttercream but you’re going for white and it won’t turn out as white as you’d like.